z0mbix/rolecule/README.md

 - Support using custom verifier command/args/env vars from rolecule.yml
 - Test converging with puppet apply
 - Implement `rolecule init` to generate a rolecule.yml file (use current directory structure to determine configuration management provisioner)
+- Implement `rolecule list` subcommand to list all running containers
 - Write some tests :/
 - Document what is required for a container image
 - Test with docker on Linux